 Schematic illustrating how testosterone facilitates sex-specific gene expression.
 Testosterone (T), which circulates at higher levels in males (right) than in females (left), binds to the androgen receptor (AR), which translocates to the nucleus, recruits sex- and region-specific cofactors, and binds to an androgen response element (ARE), leading to altered transcription of an ARE-proximal color gene.

 COLOR EVOLUTION AND HORMONE-PHENOTYPE INTERACTIONS I am interested in using the evolution of colorful traits to study hormone-phenotype interactions.
 Lizards in the genus Sceloporus provide an excellent opportunity to understand how interactions between testosterone and down-stream processes evolve because, across the phylogeny, there has been multiple independent losses of testosterone-induced color development.
 Currently, I am testing the hypothesis that the melanin synthesis pathway can become decoupled from androgen regulation, which alters patterns of gene expression.

 Using testosterone manipulation experiments and RNAseq, I am examining how patterns of gene expression differ between S. undulatus, which has vibrant blue ventral coloration (above), and S. virgatus, which lacks the ability to develop blue on their abdomens.
 In unmanipulated animals, adult male S. undulatus have stacked guanine platelets within iridophores that lay superficial to melanized melanophores.
 These iridophores are also present in adult female S. undulatus and both sexes of S. virgatus, suggesting that the lack of melanin strongly contributes to the loss of this phenotype.

-Potential mechanism of local melanin synthesis in S. undulatus and S. virgatus.
-Our working model is one where AR+ cells (shown as keratinocytes for ease of visualization, but melanophores are equally likely as the target cell) produce proopiomelanocortin (POMC) in response to testosterone, inducing melanin synthesis through α-MSH interacting with the melanocortin-1 receptor (not shown) on melanophores.
+Interaction between testosterone and ventral skin tissue in S. undulatus and S. virgatus.
+Our working model is one where AR+ cells (shown as keratinocytes for ease of visualization, but melanophores are equally likely as the target cell) produce proopiomelanocortin (POMC) in response to testosterone, inducing melanin synthesis through α-melanocyte stimulating hormone (α-MSH) interacting with the melanocortin-1 receptor (not shown) on melanophores.

 CONTRIBUTION OF THE ANDROGEN RECEPTOR Working with Matt Milnes at Georgia College, I am examining the distribution and abundance of androgen receptor (AR) in the dermis of these two species to test if loss of melanin-related gene expression can be partially explained by evolution of AR+ cell types.

 Reaction norms of sprint speed, abdominal hue, and throat hue in male prairie lizards.